aarondill/awesome/docs/README.tmpl.md

 ### `setup.lua`

 For convenience, a `setup.lua` script has been provided, simply clone the repository and run `lua ./setup.lua` to auto install dependencies and setup submodules.
-note: Gio is required.
+Note: GIO is required.
 Installing `awesome` will install `gio` as a dependency.
-note: LGI is required.
+Note: LGI is required.
 This may need to be installed manually.

 ```shell
 > git clone 'https://github.com/aarondill/awesome' ~/.config/awesome